 You can take all other medication as normal.

-They might ask you to change into a hospital gown.
-You should remove jewellery and other metal objects, such as piercings around the area being scanned.
+Before the scan you remove jewellery and other metal objects, such as piercings around the area being scanned.
 Metal interferes with the images produced by the scanner.

 In the scanning room